 To explain the observed large TSSAs, several new ideas were proposed.
 Among them, here are two leading formalisms that can generate large TSSA in SIDIS and p+p collisions:

 Sivers function – a TMD function of the correlation of proton spin and parton transverse momentum kT.
-For the transversely polarized proton, none-zero Sivers function implies parton transverse momentum distribution is not azimuthally symmetric, thus generating finite TSSA in the outgoing hadron distribution [7].
+For a transversely polarized proton, a none-zero Sivers function implies that the parton transverse momentum distribution is not azimuthally symmetric, thus generating a finite TSSA in the outgoing hadron distribution [7].

-Collins function – a TMD function that correlates the transvers spin of a fragmenting quark (transversity) and the transverse momentum distribution of the daughter hadrons [8].
+Collins function – a TMD function that correlates the transverse spin of a fragmenting quark (transversity) and the transverse momentum distribution of the daughter hadrons [8].

-And their equivalents in the colinear twist-3 approach, kT integrated quark-gluon-quark and tri-gluon correlation functions [1,9].
+Their equivalents in the collinear twist-3 approach are the kT integrated quark-gluon-quark and tri-gluon correlation functions [1,9].